ArronJablonowski/lol-reverseSSHell/README.md

 This script will install OpenSSH on Windows 10 via WindowsCapability.
 Then it will copy the sshd_config file, SSH private key, and authorized_keys file to the proper locations on the Windows host.
 Finally it creates a reverse SSH connection.
 The shell serves CMD.exe by default.
 Once you're in the cmd cli, you can type 'powershell' to get a PS shell.

-* Please generate your OWN SSH KEYs.
+* Please generate NEW SSH KEYs.
 Use the repo keys only for testing.

 Usage:
 1. Generate SSH keypair (A) and name them winkey & winkey.pub.
 Blank/No password for this keypair.
 Then replace default SSH keys in repo.